hightechu/hightechu-summer2020/day1/README.md

 ## Learning Outcomes
 By the end of day 1, students should be able to...
-* Address everyone in the Academy by one's name
+* Address everyone in the Academy by Name
-* Listen patiently and attentively - outcome from the session "Importance of Communication"
+* Listen patiently and attentively (RE: "Importance of Communication")
-* Disagree in a respectful manner - outcome from the session "Importance of Communication"
+* Disagree in a respectful manner (RE: "Importance of Communication")
-* Read a simple circuit diagram and wire it using TinkerCAD - outcome from the session "Workshop Rotation 1"
+* Read a simple circuit diagram and wire it using TinkerCAD (RE: "Workshop Rotation 1")
-* Measure voltages and currents in a circuit -  outcome from the session "Workshop Rotation 1"
+* Measure voltages and currents in a circuit (RE: "Workshop Rotation 1")
-* Build simple circuits using sensors (example: position sensor or gas sensor based circuit) - outcome from the session "Workshop Rotation 2"
+* Build simple circuits using sensors (RE: "Workshop Rotation 2")
-* Build a circuit integrating sensors and LEDs/Motors - outcome from the session "Workshop Rotation 2"
+* Build a circuit integrating sensors & LEDs/Motors (RE: "Workshop Rotation 2")
 * Express their opinion without inhibition

 ---